rajansg/Steal-Everything-from-USB-Driver/README.md

 NOTE: This tool has written for Windows OS.

-\bDisclaimer:\b I wrote this tool to answer what's the idea behind of the reverse shell so just use only educational purposes.
+#Disclaimer:# I wrote this tool to answer what's the idea behind of the reverse shell so just use only educational purposes.